 Dr. Nelson was named one of Canada’s Rising Stars in Global Health for his groundbreaking research in Ghana and was honoured by the Association of Nurses in AIDS Care with the Excellence in HIV Prevention Award.
 He is also a Fellow in the American Academy of Nursing.

-Dr. Nelson is a MAP scientist, a scientist in the Li Ka Shing Knowledge Institute, and the Independence Foundation Associate Professor and Associate Dean of Global Health & Equity in the Yale School of Nursing.
+Dr. Nelson is a scientist with MAP Centre for Urban Health Solutions in the Li Ka Shing Knowledge Institute of St. Michael’s Hospital, and the Independence Foundation Associate Professor and Associate Dean of Global Health & Equity in the Yale School of Nursing.
 He is the inaugural holder of the OHTN HIV Research Chair in Program Science with African, Caribbean and Black Communities.